soumya92/barista/index.md

 If the icons are missing from the bar, you may need to [install the icon fonts](pango/icons#default-installation) to `~/Github/`, or adjust the code if they are already available in a different location.

+See [Customising Barista](/customising) for how to get started with building your own version, where you can customise the output format, the modules and their order, and add arbitrary go code.

 # Built-in Modules